-Currently Wisconsin commercial fishermen are only allowed to fish for yellow perch in the waters of Green Bay, and most of this catch is harvested using gill nets and sold to local restaurants and fish markets.
-While a few tribal fisheries exist around the Great lakes, most wild Great Lakes yellow perch sold in grocery stores is caught in Lake Erie by Canadian fishermen using gill nets.
+Wisconsin commercial fishers are only allowed to fish for yellow perch in the waters of Green Bay (Lake Michigan) and most of this catch is sold to local restaurants.
+Wild Great Lakes yellow perch sold in grocery stores are usually caught in Lake Erie by Canadian fishermen using gill nets.

-In Wisconsin, yellow perch are raised either in outdoor ponds or in indoor recirculating systems.
-Some farms are beginning to use yellow perch in aquaponic systems as well.
+Wisconsin fish farmers raise yellow perch in outdoor ponds and indoor recirculating systems.
+Some farms use yellow perch in aquaponic systems.

 While the decline of Lake Michigan’s yellow perch remains somewhat of a mystery, many scientists blame the invasive species that have changed the lake’s food web.
 It appears that few young perch survive to adulthood, and this could be from invasive zebra and quagga mussels removing the food that young perch eat.
 Another factor could be that cormorants, birds that increased in number as Great Lakes water quality has improved, prefer to eat yellow perch.